azazdeaz/ros-grpc-bridge-generator/README.md

 You can find an example catkin workspace at https://github.com/azazdeaz/ros-grpc-bridge-generator-example

 ## Development
-The script is implemented as a Jupyter Notebook, so it's quite easy to poke around and tailor the generator for your project.
+The script is implemented as a Jupyter Notebook, so it's easy to poke around and tailor the generator for your project.

 To launch the editor, just run:
 ```